Dowager

-A dowager is a widow or widower who holds a title or property—a "dower"—derived from her or his deceased spouse.
+A dowager is a widow or widower who holds a title or property – a "dower" – derived from her or his deceased spouse.
 As an adjective, dowager usually appears in association with monarchical and aristocratic titles.

-In popular usage, the noun dowager may refer to any elderly widow, especially one of wealth and dignity or autocratic manner.
+In popular usage, the noun dowager may refer to any elderly widow, especially one of wealth and dignity or aristocratic manner.

 Some dowagers move to a separate residence known as a dower house.

 Use

 In the United Kingdom

 In the United Kingdom the widow of a peer or baronet may continue to use the style she had during her husband's lifetime, e.g. "Countess of Loamshire", provided that his successor, if any, has no wife to bear the plain title.
 Otherwise she more properly prefixes either her forename or the word Dowager, e.g. "Jane, Countess of Loamshire" or "Dowager Countess of Loamshire".
 (In any case, she would continue to be called "Lady Loamshire".)

 The term queen dowager is used in the United Kingdom and several other countries for the widow of a king; when the dowager is the mother of the current monarch she is more often known as the queen mother.

+In the Orders of precedence in the United Kingdom, a dowager peer ranks above her daughter-in-law (the wife of her son, the incumbent peer); this is different to queens dowager, where a daughter-in-law (i.e., the more recent queen) will rank above her mother-in-law.

-In Asia
+In Sinosphere

 Empress dowager is the title given to the mother or widow of a Chinese, Japanese, Korean or Vietnamese emperor.
 A notable example is Chinese Empress Dowager Cixi, who effectively ruled China for over 47 years.